 - Grow your reach – The Chamber brings members together and create opportunities to have meaningful conversations which lead to successful long term relationships.

-All of the support is FREE, and they’re here to help you get up and running as well as throughout the lifetime of your business.
+All of the support is FREE, and The Business Factory will help you get up and running as well as providing support and training throughout the lifetime of your business.

 Businesses in North Tyneside are able to access up to 12 hours of support with a business development officer or specialist consultant.
-Support is offered in a number of areas including Social Media, Procurement, Branding and Sales.
+Support is offered in several areas including Social Media, Procurement, Branding and Sales.

 Following a meeting between North Tyneside Business Forum’s Chair, David Bavaird and Ian Bell, Tyne and Wear Fire and Rescue Service Station Manager – Fire Safety North, the two organisations have agreed to work closer together to support local businesses better understand their fire safety obligations.